 I painted the inside of the side panel for opening it.

-Landing gear was bent to inside a little, unbalanced.
+The landing gear was bent to inside a little, unbalanced.
 And I almost forgot to set balancer in the body and falling on its backside.

-As I commented on the making report, the Canadian Insignia decal was wrinkled so I retouched by small brush.
+As I commented on the making report, the Canadian Insignia decal was wrinkled so I retouched by a small brush.
 In zoom up looking, we can rough part, but from here it is not bad, is it?

 Marking is Canadian Air force 416th Air squadron at Carte Blanche in June 1955.
 This tactical exercise was operated by NATO in Europe, 3,000 aircraft were on campaign.

-Large yellow cross at exercise is highly visible, but this yellow decal was too thin and I can see through based paints.
+The large yellow cross at exercise is highly visible, but this yellow decal was too thin and I can see through based paints.
 Decals are an important part in making aircraft so this time I have many concerning parts.

 My target is a beautiful body so I did not do weathering.
 I usually make weathering to AFVs but what is the standard finishing of Aircraft models?

-Inside of the side panel was painted based on the instruction.
+The inside of the side panel was painted based on the instruction.
 I suppose it’s looking good!
 I had to be careful masking when try to disclose many panels.